mesutsaritas/exchange-service/README.md

 ## 1. Technologies

-Exchange Rates API is a Spring Boot project written in Java 11, and it uses following:
+Exchange API is a Spring Boot project written in Java 11, and it uses following:

 - JDK 11
 - Spring Framework